It is such a wonder how a place that releases much of earth's fury can reveal such a tranquil sight.

 this is me at the summit

-Third day was our descent from our campsite.
-We started again quite late, hoping the sun would shine to dry our tents.
-The guides mentioned that they can complete this in two hours.
-It took us a lot more.
-The way down is very slippery.
-I actually lost count of the number of times I slipped.
-But it didn't lack the magnificent, sweeping views.
+The third day marked our descent from the campsite.
+We commenced our descent quite late, hoping the sun would shine to dry our tents.
+Despite the guides suggesting they could complete this in two hours, it took us considerably longer.
+The descent proved to be very slippery, and I lost count of the number of times I slipped.
+Nevertheless, it didn't lack the magnificent, sweeping views.

-We passed through grasslands, leaving us some scratches on our arms and a portion of the forest.
+Our journey took us through grasslands, leaving us with some scratches on our arms, and eventually led us through a portion of the forest.

-In the end, Kanlaon left us with an overwhelming feeling of accomplishment, tons of good memories. loads of pictures to share to our friends, reddened cheeks and really firm butts.
+In the end, Kanlaon bestowed upon us an overwhelming sense of accomplishment, a treasure trove of cherished memories, loads of pictures to share with our friends, reddened cheeks, and notably firm buttocks.

 0 comments